benschaf/waste-schedule/README.md

 ### MoSCoW Prioritization: Must Have
 Listed below are only the user stories that were prioritized as **Must Have**.

 For all user stories and especially to see the acceptance criteria for each story listed below, please refer to the [User Story Map](https://github.com/users/benschaf/projects/9/views/2) instead.
+Note that MoSCoW prioritization of the user stories is frozen at the beginning of the last iteration to give more insight in the development process.

 #### Epic: Landing Page optimization